-Cryo-electron microscopy images of thin biological samples contain high-resolution information about the structure of each imaged molecule.
+Cryo-EM images of thin biological samples contain highresolution information about the structure of each imaged molecule.
 This, however, does not directly reveal the identity of each molecule.
-In SPA, the imaging isperformed on purified macromolecular complexes: biochemical characterisation should provide a clear prior on what one can expect to see by cryo-EM.
+In SPA, the imaging is performed on purified macromolecular complexes: biochemical characterization should provide prior knowledge on what one can expect to see by cryo-EM.
 Often, impurities can be observed within the micrographs as well.
 Sometimes, these can be computationally sorted and identified posteriori by image processing (Su et al., 2021).
-In cryo-electron tomography, one looks at unique samples, e.g. of lamella of infected dendritic cells (Berger et al., 2021), in which molecules are identified visually (Nickell et al., 2006) or computationally, and used for sub-tomogram-averaging (STA).
-Both schemes rely on molecule identification posterio, after the tomographic data have been collected and analysed.
-A priori localization of individual molecules might become possible one day by means of correlative light-electron microscopy (CLEM) (Morgan et al., 1960, Hanein & Volkmann, 2011), once the resolution and sensitivity of cryo-light microscopy becomes high enough as well as fully compatible with cryo-EM.
+In cryogenic electron tomography, one looks at unique samples, such as lamella of infected dendritic cells (Berger et al., 2021), in which molecules are identified visually (Nickell et al., 2006) or computationally, and used for sub-tomogram averaging (STA).
+Both schemes rely on molecule identification posterio, after the tomographic data have been collected and analyzed.
+A priori localization of individual molecules might become possible one day by means of correlative lightelectron microscopy (CLEM) (Morgan et al., 1960; Hanein & Volkmann, 2011), once the resolution and sensitivity of cryogenic light microscopy becomes high enough as well as fully compatible with cryo-EM.
 Below, we will describe how electrons can be used to identify individual molecules a priori, by means of a quantum sorter.

 The use of a quantum sorter is a novel idea that allows for dose-efficient protein discrimination in cryo-EM by the use of custom electron bases.
 Once electrons impinge on a given protein, the wavefunction of each electron contains all the information on the protein projection.
 Unfortunately, when their wavefunction collapses on the final detector, only a small part of that information is captured.
 Therefore, a large number of electrons must be accumulated in order to create an interpretable image of the electron wavefunction.
 The common concept of image is related to the spatial representation of the electron wavefunction.
-Mathematically speaking, every representation, namely every set of commuting observables, can be used to analyse a wavefunction, but some representations may be more convenient, depending on the problem one wants to address.
+Mathematically speaking, every representation, namely every set of commuting observables, can be used to analyze a wavefunction, but some representations may be more convenient, depending on the problem one wants to address.
 While space representation is the one most commonly used, other representations could be more appropriate.
-One typical example is the angular basis, which includes the radial degree of freedom and orbital angular momentum (OAM) of the electron beam (Verbeeck et al., 2010, Mcmorran et al., 2011, Vincenzo Grillo, 2017, Tavabi et al., 2021), and allows one to improve the efficiency of the measurement by increasing the amount of information that can be accessed in the measurement.
+One typical example is the angular basis, which includes the radial degree of freedom and orbital angular momentum (OAM) of the electron beam (Verbeeck et al., 2010; McMorran et al., 2011; Grillo et al., 2017; Tavabi et al., 2021), and allows one to improve the efficiency of the measurement by increasing the amount of information that can be accessed in the measurement.